You are here

 CONDUCTING RESEARCH WITH CRDC

 CRDC invests in research, development and extension (RD&E) projects for the Australian cotton industry.
-Our RD&E investments are driven by the strategic priorities outlined in the CRDC Strategic Plan and Annual Operating Plan.
+Our RD&E investments are driven by the strategic priorities outlined in the CRDC Strategic Plan and Annual Operational Plan.

 We welcome applications for funding from researchers, students, community organisations and growers.
 This section of the website is specifically designed for researchers and students, and outlines the funding opportunities available to them.
 If you are a cotton grower or community organisation interested in applying for funding, please see the For Growers section.